 Other highlights of the area include Yamashita Park, famous for its waterfront views and carefully manicured landscape.

-At night, the area becomes the top destination for party goers.
+At night, the neighbourhood becomes the top destination for party goers.
 You can dance the night away at any of the many neon-lit bars and clubs that attract both locals and tourists.

 Kannai is also next to Minato Mirai 21 and the popular Yokohama Station area.
-When you stay in Kannai, you should have no problem reaching other parts of the city on foot.
+When you stay in Kannai, you should have no problem reaching other parts of Yokohama on foot.

-The Kannai neighbourhood offers the biggest variety of hotels.
+The Kannai neighbourhood offers the biggest variety of places to stay.
 You can find everything from hostels to luxury hotels.
 Some of the top choices are conveniently located between the harbour and Chinatown or near other attractions.

-- Hotel Resol Yokohama Sakuragicho: Stay in the heart of the city at this three-star hotel near the neighbouring district of Minato Mirai 21 and Yokohama Station.
+- Hotel Resol Yokohama Sakuragicho: Stay in the heart of Yokohama at this three-star hotel near the neighbouring district of Minato Mirai 21 and Yokohama Station, the city’s main train hub.
 The hotel features spacious rooms and 24-hour front desk service.
-It’s also one of the most popular hotels, so book early.
+It’s also one of the most popular Yokohama hotels, so book early.

 - Richmond Hotel Yokohama-Bashamichi: This hotel is a 10-minute walk from Chinatown and near Yokohama Park.
 The rooms are a little small, but feature neutral furnishings and décor to help you feel relaxed and comfortable.